 Sue Dean’s belief in the possibility of a world of respectful diversity is informed by her background in education and her extensive travels.
-She has solo backpacked in Turkey, Bosnia, Greece, India, Scotland, and England and been included in family events at a Native American Pueblo for decades.
+She has solo backpacked and traveled in Turkey, Bosnia, Greece, India, Scotland, Peru and other lands and been included in family events at a Native American Pueblo for decades.
 She also spent four years living in Japan, immersed in design aesthetics, social customs, and encounters with living legends of traditional arts.

 Dean's eclectic and spiritual totem sculptures reflect Eastern, Western, and tribal influences.
-She has traveled and lived in different lands throughout the world, motivated since childhood to explore outside the boundaries of cultures.
-The anthropomorphic Totem Neighbors are formed from various textiles, fragments saved from travels, and found objects.
+She has been motivated since childhood to explore outside the boundaries of cultures.
+The anthropomorphic Totem Neighbors are formed from various textiles, fragments saved from travels, paint, and found objects.
 Sue Dean states, “Different sizes and shapes of totems evolve as if from faraway planets, yet they're like people on earth, distinctive in expression and energy.”

 Dean has participated in juried group exhibitions, a Creative Capital Summer Intensive Program, and Poetry Slams in New York.
 In a juried competition in 2017, her work, Totem Neighbors, was selected by the Metropolitan Transportation Authority (MTA) and Artists Unite as a poster contest winner for the NYC subway system.
 In 2019, Dean exhibited her first installation in New York City at the Carter Burden Gallery.